DFHack/dfhack/Lua API.rst

 4. onProjItemCheckImpact(projectile,somebool) - is called when projectile hits something
 5. onProjUnitCheckMovement(projectile) - is called when projectile moves
 6. onProjUnitCheckImpact(projectile,somebool) - is called when projectile hits something
+6. onWorkshopFillSidebarMenu(workshop,callnative) - is called when viewing a workshop in 'q' mode, to populate reactions, usefull for custom viewscreens for shops

 Examples
 --------